Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 In this task, you will augment the ContactRepository class of the Web API project created in Exercise 1 so that it can persist and accept user input and new Contact instances.

-1. Add the following constant to the class to represent the name of the web server cache item key name later in this exercise.
+1. Add the following constant to the **ContactRepository** class to represent the name of the web server cache item key name later in this exercise.

 	<!-- mark: 1 -->
 	````C#